carlmcqueen/mcqueenAnalytics/src/pages/index.md

     title: We approach our clients most complex questions with data driven  truth
     subtitle: >-
-      Our process answers questions and also enables our clients to tackle the repeat complexity going forward with confidence in reproducible
+      Our process answers questions and also enables our clients to tackle the repeat complexity going forward with confidence in reproducible and
     actions:
       - label: Learn More
         url: /features